maxbundscherer/ml-docker/README.md

 - ``scripts/``: Scripts included
 - ``docker/``: Docker stuff included

-You can use jupyter lab or run python scripts in attachted custom docker container.
+You can use jupyter lab or run python scripts in attached custom docker container.

 ### Let's get started